RaulBz/RaulBz/README.md

 # Hey, I'm Raúl

 Welcome to my GitHub!
-I’m a Lead Machine Learning Scientist based in Toronto, Canada, passionate about leveraging AI to solve real-world problems—especially in healthcare and diagnostics.
+I’m a Machine Learning Scientist based in Toronto, Canada, passionate about leveraging AI to solve real-world problems—especially in healthcare and diagnostics.
 I thrive at the intersection of deep learning, generative AI, and MLOps, currently driving innovation at [Oncoustics](https://oncoustics.com/).

 ---